 Today I share four bad investing habits that can sabotage your portfolio and how you can avoid them!

-Avoid Bad Investing Behavior
+Avoid Bad Investing Habits

 Most cases, the reason is human behavior.
 While we may know what we should be doing, we tend to react to news about the market in a very emotional way, such as buying or selling at the wrong times.

-You’re Not an Investment Guru
+Investment Guru Syndrome

-David Swensen, Yale’s investment portfolio manager who has track record of great returns, has commented that regular investors simply don’t have the resources to keep up with the market by stock picking.
+David Swensen, Yale’s investment portfolio manager who has a track record of great returns, has commented that regular investors simply don’t have the resources to keep up with the market by stock picking.